ProjectHydroTech/Zybo-Z7/Download.md

 <b>Step 14.</b> After downloading both Vitis IDE and Vivado, download Vivado boards master which contains the board files for the Zybo Z7-20 and extract it to a folder of your choice:https://github.com/Digilent/vivado-boards/archive/master.zip

-<b>Step 15.</b> Move to the location of the extracted file and Navigate to the board files directory, for me it would be under downloads as I extracted it to the same folder e.g. C:\Users\User\Downloads\vivado-boards-master\vivado-boards-master\new\board_files
+<b>Step 15.</b> Move to the location of the extracted file and Navigate to the board files directory, for this example it would be under downloads as I extracted it to the same folder e.g. C:\Users\User\Downloads\vivado-boards-master\vivado-boards-master\new\board_files

 ![Screenshot 2022-02-04 145437](https://user-images.githubusercontent.com/92703672/152485535-93a7b29c-57c3-4c95-9aad-576ed26d8e4b.png)